VladislavSilich/TrackingPlaces/README.md

 ## Description
-This application displays the four nearest locations from your location.
+This application displays the four nearest places from your location.
 It is possible to send pictures with gmail and whatsapp.
 # Screenshots
 ## Start activity